PAESCAL-SciDAC5/.github/profile/README.md

 # Welcome to PAESCAL's GitHub organization

-PAESCAL, or _Physical, Accurate, and Efficient atmosphere and surface coupling across SCALs_, is a collaboration among Earth system modelers, applied mathematicians, computational scientists, and computer scientists supported by the US DOE through the 5th instantiation of the SciDAC (Scientific Discovery through Advanced Computing) program.
+PAESCAL, or _Physical, Accurate, and Efficient atmosphere and surface coupling across SCALes_, is a collaboration among Earth system modelers, applied mathematicians, computational scientists, and computer scientists supported by the US DOE through the 5th instantiation of the SciDAC (Scientific Discovery through Advanced Computing) program.

 We are using a combination of GitHub, Google Drive, Slack, Overleaf to organize our communications and work.
 See more details below.